Maps of library

 Borrowing Materials This page gives more detailed information about checking out materials and also outlines, briefly, our policy on confidentiality.

-Materials from the Art & Music Collection may be checked out from the public service desk there.
+Materials from the Fine & Performing Arts Collection may be checked out from the public service desk there.
 The page Loan Periods and Fines includes more details.

 Books placed on Reserve must be checked out from the Reserve Desk at the MultiService Center.
 See Course Reserves for more information.